-6 Whole Grains that You Should Have in Your Diet
+Six Healthy Whole Grains You Should Have in Your Diet

+The consumption of healthy whole grains has shot up in the past few years.
+This isn’t just because they help add variety to your meals.
+In reality, they represent an important source of nutrients that benefit the body.
 There used to be myths about their consumption for many years.
-However, today we know that they’re a fundamental part of our healthy diet plan.
-This is because they are a significant source of fiber and complete carbohydrates.
+However, today we know they’re a fundamental part of our healthy diet plan.
+This is because they’re a significant source of fiber and complete carbohydrates.

 - Oats are known for their significant contribution of slow absorbing carbohydrates.
 These help to regulate blood glucose levels, which makes it easier to transform them into energy sources.